 Shifting cultivation is a system of farming where a farmer cultivates on a piece of land for some years, until yields start to decrease.
 The farmer now abandons such land and moves to a different location without having the intention to go back to the original area.
 He may, however, return to the area again by accident.

 bush fallow system

-, which is a form of shifting cultivation, the farmer cultivates on a piece of land for two or more years and intentionally leaves it for some years to enable the land to grow into bush and regain its lost nutrients before it can be used again.
-In this system, the farmer may not move away from that area completely, but may rotate his cultivation from one portion to another.
+, which is a form of shifting cultivation, the farmer cultivates on a piece of land for two or more years and intentionally leaves it for some years to enable the land to grow into the bush and regain its lost nutrients before it can be used again.
+In this system, the farmer may not move away from that area completely but may rotate his cultivation from one portion to another.